rickalm/Deprecated-dc17/README.md

 Environment Variables that influence the startup

 - MESOS_CLUSTER - Name you want your cluster to be known as.
 Will default to a random name (Based on /dev/urandom)
+  - written to several places as required by the mesos scripts

 - MESOS_CLUSTER_SIZE - You can set this to the number of nodes you want in your cluster.
 If you change this value please be sure to use 3 5 or 7 as the target size.
 Mesos uses a quorum to maintain HA health and even numbers do not work.
 Also if you set this value you must provide a way for Exhibitor (Zookeeper) to find its peers.
 Currently that is limited to using an S3 bucket in this build

+  - Sets the Exhibitor Fixed Ensemble Size variable
+  - Computes the value for MESOS_QUORUM as MESOS_CLUSTER_SIZE - 1 (Imperfect, but can always be overridden as a VAR)
+  - Enforces S3 bucket configuration for clusters > 1 node

 - AWS_S3_BUCKET - This is the name of the S3 bucket to store the Exhibitor files in for multi-node setup.
 The host needs access to this bucket and the easiest way is to create an IAM role and attach it to the hosts running the DCOS Masters.